simoun-asmar/CohortFlow/docs/cohort_analysis_workflow.md

 📊 Below, you can see the visualization created directly in Databricks, showing retention rates across customer cohorts over time.

+From the visualization we can tell that:

+- **May and June 2024 cohorts** show the **highest retention rates** across all time thresholds (1-month, 2-months, and 3-months), each consistently hitting the 1.0 mark, meaning **100% of customers returned** within 3 months.
+- For the **1-month retention**, **May 2024** had a slightly higher retention than previous cohorts, showing a steady increase compared to January–March.
+- The difference between **1-month** and **3-month retention** is relatively small for the later cohorts (April to June), indicating **strong short-term and long-term engagement**.
+- In contrast, **earlier cohorts (January–February 2024)** had noticeably lower retention, especially at the 1-month mark, suggesting weaker immediate re-engagement during that period.

+These trends may reflect improved marketing strategies, better product offerings, or seasonal influences introduced in Q2 2024.

 ![Retention Rate by Cohort](../dashboard/Retention_rate_by_cohort.png)

 ## 📌 6.
 Repeat Purchase Rate by Cohort